RoadieHQ/marketing-site/content/docs/github-client/index.md

 ## Introduction

-In order to enable user driven front end operations against github APIs (e.g. viewing a README.md file inline in the backstage UI) Backstage will need to be configured with a client id and client secret.
+In order to enable user driven front end operations against GitHub APIs (e.g. viewing a README.md file inline in the backstage UI) Backstage will need to be configured with a client id and client secret.

 These are set within backstage at the following url: